InformaticsMatters/fragnet/fragnet-search/README.md

 strings.
 This means that the query molecule must be standardised and canonicalised in the same way as was done for the generation of the fragment network.
 If not then 'equivalent' but non 'identical' smiles molecules will not match.

-Currently query molecules are canonicalised but not standardised so you need to provide your query molecule with some care.
+Currently query molecules for the neighbourhood and expansion searches are canonicalised and standardised, but the standardisation does not currently include neutralising the molecule as a bug in RDKit is preventing this from running in Java (see https://github.com/rdkit/rdkit/issues/2970).
+This means that you need to provide your query molecule with some care.
 Details of the standardisation can be found [here](https://github.com/InformaticsMatters/fragalysis/blob/master/frag/utils/rdkit_utils.py#L245-L268).
 You can use that Python method to perform exactly the same standardisation if you wish.
 Otherwise here are some simple